iManojrk/Talent-Management-Mocks/README.md

 - `mocks/app.js` / `mocks/router.js` – shell, navigation, and hash routing.
 - `mocks/screens/orgchart.js` – Succession Org Chart markup and modal wiring.
 - `mocks/state.js` – simple in-memory state stub preserved for future enhancements.

-## Guardrails

-- Do not add new screens, sample data, or interactions without Product Owner approval.
-- Keep the experience locked to light mode.
-- Any updates should still open the Talent Card modal through the successor rows only.